BANGAUTOGLASS

 Whether your auto insurance covers Subaru Impreza windshield replacement depends on your specific policy.
 Comprehensive coverage typically includes glass damage, and in some states, glass claims don't require you to pay a deductible — but the rules vary by policy and location, so it's worth reviewing your coverage before you assume anything.

 If you haven't started a claim yet, Bang AutoGlass can assist you through that process.
-We don't file the claim on your behalf, but we can walk you through the steps and make sure you have what you need to get it submitted.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 For customers paying out of pocket, the factors that affect pricing include your specific trim level, whether your windshield has integrated features like EyeSight cameras, rain sensors, or acoustic glass, and whether ADAS recalibration is required.
 A more feature-rich windshield naturally involves more work and more specialized materials.

 When to Schedule — and Why Not to Wait